 What methods can I use to propagate my Caladium Plant?

-Unfortunately, there is only really one proper method of Caladium propagation; division of the mother plant.
+Unfortunately, there is only really one proper method; division of the mother plant.
 This is because the plants reproduce through their tubers in the soil which is why leaf and stem cuttings won’t ever grow new roots.

-But luckily propagating through division of your mother Caladium is not only super easy but it’s very successful too.
+But luckily using division of your mother plant is not only super easy but it’s very successful too.
 The new plants will already have a healthy root system and you won’t be waiting months and months for new growth to appear.

-The one downside to propagating Caladium plants through division means that you’ll need quite a mature plant with several offshoots that you don’t mind separating.
-Caladium plants are pretty fast growers, so if your plant isn’t quite mature yet, just wait a few months and come back to it.
+The one downside to using the division method means that you’ll need quite a mature plant with several offshoots that you don’t mind separating.
+They are pretty fast growers, so if your plant isn’t quite mature yet, just wait a few months and come back to it.

-Below you will find a step by step guide to the division method of Caladium propagation!
+Below you will find a step by step guide to the division method:

-How to Propagate your Caladium plant through division of the mother plant
+How to propagate a Caladium plant through division of the mother plant

 Locate the various stems of your Caladium mother plant